Decoding the Magic: Building Your Own Nm and Otool

 If you're scratching your head about endianness, this article on big vs. little endian will clear things up!

-Why nm and otool?
+Why Nm and Otool?

 So, why are we building nm and otool?
 These commands are like X-ray glasses for Mach-O files.
 They allow us to: